-Our primary customers are companies active in the upstream, midstream, and downstream sectors of the energy industry, including drilling contractors, well servicing companies, independent and national oil and gas companies, midstream operators, refineries, petrochemical, chemical and other downstream energy processors.
+Our primary customers are companies active in the upstream, midstream and downstream sectors of the energy industry, including drilling contractors, well servicing companies, independent and national oil and gas companies, midstream operators, refineries, petrochemical, chemical, utilities and other downstream energy processors.
 We also serve a diverse range of industrial and manufacturing companies across a broad spectrum of industries and end markets.
-We build long term relationships with our customers in order to continually meet or exceed their expectations and add value as a supply chain partner in the locations where they operate.
+We partner with our customers to continually meet or exceed their expectations and add value as a supply chain partner in the locations where they operate.
 Our products are typically critical to our customers' operations, yet represent only a small fraction of the total project or facility cost.
 As a result, our customers seek suppliers with established qualifications and an operational history to deliver high quality and reliable products that meet their requirements in a timely manner.

-As customers, particularly in the energy industry, increasingly aggregate purchases to improve efficiency and reduce costs, they in turn partner with large distributors who can meet their needs for products in multiple locations around the world.
-In addition, we believe our business will benefit from consolidation among the energy companies we serve, as the larger resulting companies look to large distributors such as ourselves as their source of the products.
+As customers, particularly in the energy industry, increasingly aggregate purchases to improve efficiency and reduce costs, they partner with large distributors who can meet their needs for products in multiple locations around the world.
+We believe we could benefit from consolidation among the energy companies we serve, as the larger resulting companies look to large distributors as their source for products and related solutions.